PJSoftware/100-days-of-code/log.md

 # Pete's Log: 100 Days Of Code Challenge (Round 1)

+## Day 63: May 28, 2020: Thursday

+### 2020 WebDev Bootcamp Section 28

+**Today's Progress:** Updating our EJS project; now with added database.
+Everything is better with a database (even if it's a NoSQL DB...)

 ## Day 62: May 27, 2020: Wednesday

 ### 2020 WebDev Bootcamp Section 27